Heat Pump Repair & Installs Grove City

 Here are some of the most common questions asked about heat pumps.

 Do you need a heat pump?

 Heat pumps double up on the workload.
 In the warm summer months, they keep you cool, and in the cold winter season, they keep you warm.
 You can eliminate having two separate systems, a furnace and a central air conditioner.
-With a heat pump, there’s only one system to install, maintain, repair or replace.
+With a heat pump, there’s only one system to install, maintain, repair or replace for the hvac contractor.

 How many years does a heat pump last?

 The life duration of a heat pump depends on many factors, such as what type of heat pump you have, the location you live in, and if the heat pump as been well taken care of and maintained.
 Heat pumps on average last around 15 years, though some can wear out after a decade.
 With the technology being built in heat pumps manufactured now days, they can last longer.

 How much is a heat pump for a house?

 A heat pump can replace a furnace and air conditioning unit.
 The average cost to install a heat pump ranges anywhere from about $4-8K depending on the size of your home and type of heat pump.